zhouhoujun/tsioc/packages/core/README.md

 ## boot
-DI Module manager, application bootstrap. base on AOP.
+Module manager, application bootstrap. base on AOP.

-*  `@DIModule` DIModule decorator, use to define class as DI Module.
+*  `@Module` Module decorator, use to define class as ioc Module.
 *  `@Boot` Boot decorator, use to define class as startup service for application.
 *  `@Configure` Configure decorator, define this class as configure register when bootstrap application.
 *  `@Handle`  Handle decorator, for class. use to define the class as handle register in global handle queue or parent.